 Borrowing from Other Libraries (Interlibrary Loan)

 Need something we don't have?
 We may be able to borrow it for you from another library.
 When possible, articles you request through Interlibrary Loan will be emailed to you at your Normandale email address.
 Books you request through Interlibrary Loan will be sent to the Normandale Library.
 We will notify you by email when a book you requested from another library is available for pickup at the library.
 Book requests may take longer to be available due to some libraries' shortened hours.
 See our Interlibrary Loan page for more information on how Interlibrary Loan works.

 Library Course-Integrated Instruction

-Librarians are teaching online for the rest of the semester.
-To schedule (or re-schedule) library instruction, and for all other instruction-related questions, faculty should email David Vrieze-Daniels.
-We continue to be available for evening and weekend classes and can accommodate both synchronous and asynchronous instruction methods.
+In fall 2021, librarians are available to teach online and in person.
+To schedule library instruction, and for all other instruction-related questions, faculty should email David Vrieze-Daniels.
+Librarians are available to teach day, evening, and weekend classes and can accommodate both synchronous and asynchronous instruction methods.